-🕛 NOTE
+NOTE

-Interest on money borrowed by only one of the coowners which is exclusively used to acquire that person's interest in the rental property does not need to be divided between all of the co-owners.
+Interest on money borrowed by only one of the co-owners which is exclusively used to acquire that person's interest in the rental property does not need to be divided between all of the co-owners.

 If you don't know whether you hold your legal interest as a joint tenant or a tenant in common, read the title deed for the rental property.
-If you are unsure whether your activities constitute a rental property business, see Partners carrying on a rental property business below.
+If you are unsure whether your activities constitute a rental property business, see Partners carrying on a rental property business on this page.